To know the importance of imagination in education, you first need to know what is imagination.

 8. It helps in kick-starting your goal

-One study showed that being able to imagine a scene helps us plan the steps we need to take to arrive at the scene.
+One study shows that being able to imagine a scene helps us plan the steps we need to take to arrive at the scene.

 9. Imagination in education helps in studying